-The Videoconference is a significant national event for health disparities researchers and students.
+The Videoconference has drawn a large, national audience (hundreds of participants/broadcast, often over 100 satellite or Internet downlink sites) and is a significant national event for health disparities researchers and students.
 (See comments from past participants).
 The presentations inform and inspire.
-About 1,000 people participant in the live broadcast, and thousands have visited our past webcasts, some of which are assigned in university courses, or view a DVD.
+Thousands of people have visited our archived webcasts.

-- What can participants (in person and remote) expect from the conference experience?
+- What can participants (in person and remotely) expect from the conference experience?

-Participants receive an up-to-date conceptual framework for understanding health disparities and efforts to eliminate them.
-This year's topic will take stock of what has been accomplished since the Heckler Report a quarter century ago.
+Participants receive an up-to-date conceptual framework for understanding the relation of how health disparities promote educational inequities and vice-versa, presented by leaders in the field.
+The framework will be relevant both for the groups with lower educational achievement and poorer health as well as for others.
 The Videoconference also provides inspiration and role models for young people wondering how they can contribute to improving society.
-The Videoconference will be attended by several programs designed to facilitate the entrance of young people into health careers, such as the NC Health Careers Access Program (NC-HCAP) and the UNC Summer Public Health Fellowship Program (SPHF).
+The Videoconference will be attended by several programs designed to facilitate the entrance of young people into health careers, such as the NC Health Careers Access Program (NC-HCAP).

 - Who will find the issues/approach/insights offered by this event to be especially relevant to their work/concerns?

-People involved in research or education in public health, psychology, sociology, health economics, health care, and policy; people in upper-level administrative positions in academia, health care organizations, and government.
+People conducting research and/or involved in education in public health, psychology, sociology, health economics, and policy; people in upper-level administrative positions in academia, health care organizations, and government.